City of Golden Zoning Code Update

 A key missing aspect is more explicit support affordable housing.
 We need teachers, police, and others to be able to live IN our community.

-bpalmintier almost 3 years ago
+bpalmintier over 3 years ago

 characters left